SimonPop/lanterns/content/graph-robustness.md

 ## Measuring robustness and vulnerability

-In order to measure the vulnerability of a network, we can use a span of different methods.
+In order to measure the vulnerability of a network, we can use a span of different methods as presented by (Ellens & Kooij, 2013).
 We can split these methods into more classical graph theory methods and methods based on spectral graph theory, and more specifically the Laplacian eigenvalues.
 For each metric, we will give a quick description and the reason it can be used as a robustness or vulnerability indicator.

 Similar metrics can be used for both paradigms, although with opposite interpretations.